 - Independent renderers can accept anything, including deadstock (animals that died on the farm or prior to slaughter), slaughterhouse waste, used fryer grease from restaurants, and dead animals from shelters.

 Now, just because an independent renderer processes the more unsavory bits doesn’t mean those bits end up in dog food.
-There are many other outlets from rendered materials.
+There are many other outlets for rendered materials.
 But it also doesn’t mean those bits aren’t in dog food.
-There is a current (2022) lawsuit against a brand whose food was analyzed for DNA and was positive for dog.
+There is a 2022 lawsuit against a brand whose food was analyzed for DNA and was positive for dog.

 Rendered products obviously vary greatly in content and quality.
 Chicken meal from a rendering plant attached to a Tyson’s factory in Arkansas will contain only chickens and be (relatively) decent quality.

 However, a great deal of the meat, poultry, and fish used in pet food comes from Asia, notably China and Thailand (also a major source of fish products).
 Even chicken grown in the US is likely to have been shipped to China for processing.
 It is impossible to tell the true country of origin from the label.